 When the research findings were presented to management, they were open to the idea of introducing a new product to meet the following needs identified for this market: ability to save for short-term needs other than university (the Future Millionaire account was perceived to be oriented primarily towards saving for university), both liquidity and ability to restrict access (some girls preferred liquid, lower-interest savings accounts; some girls preferred restricted access, higher-interest accounts), and attractively designed materials and convenient access.
-WWB and the bank worked together to design a set of savings products with those attributes, choosing the brand name "Aspire" after an internal competition among all bank staff.
-The Mongolian "Temuulel" has feminine connotations.
+Women's World Banking and XacBank worked together to design a set of savings products with those attributes, choosing the brand name "Temuulel," which has feminine connotations, after an internal competition among all bank staff.
 The product prototype was tested among girls and their parents with good results, and the joint project team subsequently piloted and then rolled out the products throughout the country.